-Particular attention is given to submission of final grades, where it is noted that instructors must submit final grades on time: "Late submission of grades results in restrictive academic actions on students that can have myriad negative impacts.
+Particular attention is given to submission of final grades, because instructors must submit final grades on time: "Late submission of grades results in restrictive academic actions on students that can have myriad negative impacts.
 Further, late grade rosters can not be processed.
 Any grades submitted after the deadline will need to be processed as if they were grade changes, submitting individual electronic Grade Changes for each student."

 What are those "negative impacts"?
 When instructors don't submit grades as required, that deficit can affect students' continued scholarship, financial aid, and visa status.
 Students who are on academic probation may be unable to continue enrollment, or they may enroll in the subsequent term and be asked to leave.
-Students seeking admission to limited access majors may be unable to apply in a timely way applying to graduate and professional school may be unable to meet application deadlines.
-Though these effects may concern only sub-set of students, all students benefit from timely communication about their performance as they pursue successful careers at UW-Madison.
+Students seeking admission to limited access majors may be unable to apply in a timely way, and students who are applying to graduate and professional school may be unable to meet application deadlines.
+Though these effects may concern only a sub-set of students, all students benefit from timely communication about their performance as they pursue successful careers at UW-Madison.